markhaskamp/react_pomodoro/tasks.markdown

 ### Done

+- what to do when pomo hits 00:00?
+  - don't count down for Pomodoro
 - show countdown from 25:00
 - use Flux to show seconds elapsed not using forceUpdate
 - use Flux to show seconds elapsed using forceUpdate
 - show seconds elapsed